-Ask your health insurer what coverage you will have should you need a doctor or hospital while away.
+Before traveling with an illness, ask your health insurer what coverage you will have should you need a doctor or hospital while away.
 Some large insurers have national provider networks and many have a smartphone app to find in-network health care providers while you are away.

 Going to a different time zone?
 Some medications need to be given at precise times, and may still be needed at those specific times based on your home clock (not the local time at your destination venue), so ask your doctor and adjust as necessary for any time change.

-Traveling by Plane?
+Traveling by plane?

 If you are traveling by airplane, there are few things to consider:

 - If you plan to bring “sharps” (needles, syringes, etc.) on an airplane, check in advance with the TSA for the latest regulations and restrictions.
 It is a good idea to carry a letter from your doctor, with a copy of the prescription, to minimize any issues.

 - Ask for an aisle seat so you can get up easily and walk around.